codeibrahima/Jibs-Custom-Code-Editor/README.md

-Jibs app is a minimalist page builder to create a beautiful and responsive website and landing page in minutes.
+[**Jibs**](https://jibsapp.com) is a minimalist page builder to create a beautiful and responsive website and landing page in minutes.

 While the app's primary purpose is to build a website without code, Jibs lets you create custom pages and sections with code.